ttsim-dev/ttsim/docs/geps/gep-07.md

    ```

    That is, the call to `main` above will return a DataFrame with one column
    `ltci_contrib`, which will be of the same length as the input data.
+As the possible
+   target trees will depend on the policy environment, we will need to make the
+   documentation dynamic.

    The second argument, `date_str`, specifies the date at which the policy environment
    is set up and evaluated.